-Adoption Parties/ Informational Events.
-An adoption party is an interactive event that brings together waiting children, their social workers, and prospective adoptive families in a low-pressure atmosphere.
-Adoption parties are MARE’s most successful recruitment tool.
+Adoption and Informational Events.
+An adoption Meet and Greet is an interactive event that brings together waiting children, their social workers, and prospective adoptive families in a low-pressure atmosphere.
+Adoption Meet and Greets are MARE’s most successful recruitment tool.
 MARE also hosts matching nights where prospective families can have in-depth conversations with social workers about waiting children on their caseloads.

 Heart Gallery Portrait Exhibit.
 The Heart Gallery is a photography display featuring waiting children.
 It is MARE’s most forward-facing recruitment tool as it can be showcased in a multitude of public spaces in any area of the state.
 MARE is moving to a digital format to expand the number of galleries and provide an interactive experience that will provide a mechanism for real-time inquiries from prospective adoptive families.

 MARE Web Services.
 MARE’s extensive web services allow prospective adoptive families to view photos, profiles, and videos of waiting children from all over the state.
 Families can also search MARE’s database to find and inquire about children who might be a good fit for their family.